mathworks/Simscape_Acoustic_Library/README.md

 MathWorks extends its gratitude to Dr. Steve Thompson for his contributions in developing this library, which is based on his earlier release, Acoustical Domain for Simscape, on File Exchange.

-For support and inquiriess, please contact: Francis Tiong ftiong@mathworks.com
+For support and inquiries, please contact: Francis Tiong ftiong@mathworks.com

 ## Folder structure
 The library is organized into two main sections: Foundation and Applications.